-In compliance with section 3506(c)(2)(A) of the Paperwork Reduction Act of 1995, Grants.gov (EGOV), Department of Health and Human Services, announces plans to submit an Information Collection Request (ICR), described below, to the Office of Management and Budget (OMB).
-The ICR is for reinstatement of a previously-approved information collection assigned OMB control number 4040-0003—SF424—Short Organizational, which expired on July 30, 2011.
+In compliance with section 3506(c)(2)(A) of the Paperwork Reduction Act of 1995, the Electronic Government Office (EGOV), Department of Health and Human Services, announces plans to submit an Information Collection Request (ICR), described below, to the Office of Management and Budget (OMB).
+The ICR is to reinstate the use of the previously approved information collection, Project Abstract Summary, assigned OMB control number 0980-0204 which expired on 11/30/2011, and to reinstate this information collection to 4040-0010 with a 3 year clearance.
 The ICR also requests categorizing the form as a common form, meaning HHS will only request approval for its own use of the form rather than aggregating the burden estimate across all Federal Agencies as was done for previous actions on this OMB control number.
 Prior to submitting that ICR to OMB, EGOV seeks comments from the public regarding the burden estimate, below, or any other aspect of the ICR.

 The 60-day Comment Period closed on January 5, 2015.
 No comments were received.
 Comments on the ICR must be received on or before March 13, 2015.

 Submit your comments to firstname.lastname@example.org or (202) 690-7569.

 FOR FURTHER INFORMATION CONTACT: